tytydraco/yessleep/out/Pt_2__We_moved_into_a_new_house_but_something_isnt_right.md

 How do I know…" I stammered through tears.

-Audrey took to her feat and carefully stepped across the dead Audrey and held out her hand.
+Audrey took to her feet and carefully stepped across the dead Audrey and held out her hand.

 I took it with my one good arm, and she pulled me to my feet.